WEITSDS/Vollie-WiEIT-Aut22/README.md

 Ensure latest LTS of nodeJS is installed.

+You can use the following account details to login as an admin:
+Email: admin@uts.edu.au
+Password: admin

 ### Note

 Run the following in the terminal (any directory) before trying to run the front/back-end.